 5. Test your garden soil

-Test the soil using a soil testing kit purchased from a local hardware store, or send a sample to a lab suggested by the county’s extension office.
+Test the soil using a soil testing kit purchased from a local hardware store or send a sample to a lab suggested by the county’s extension office.
 Learning the pH and mineral composition of soil is a major element for a thriving garden.
-The pH of soil is a measure of acidity or alkalinity, ranging between 0 and 14, where 7 is neutral, 0 is highly acidic, and 14 is highly alkaline.
+Soil pH is a measure of acidity or alkalinity, ranging between 0 and 14, where 7 is neutral, 0 is highly acidic, and 14 is highly alkaline.

-Adding the right fertilizer and soil amendments will depend on plant material, pH and mineral levels found in the soil.
+The right fertilizer and soil amendments will depend on the plant material, pH, and mineral levels in the soil.
 The most common amendments are lime (to reduce acidity), phosphorous, nitrogen, and potassium.
-Other materials such as peat, manure, and vermiculite are also added to improve organic composition and drainage.
+Other materials, such as peat, manure, and vermiculite, are added to improve organic composition and drainage.

 6. Till the soil

-Break up weed roots and destroy pests nests by tilling the soil in your garden.
+Tilling the soil in your garden breaks up weed roots and destroys pest nests.
 The best tilling depth is about twelve inches: it will get rid of weeds and turn the topsoil.
-Tilling more shallow will leave weed roots intact and ready to pop up again.
+Tilling more shallowly will leave weed roots intact and ready to pop up again.

 7. Prepare garden tools and accessories

 Crack open the garden shed and check on the tools.
 Are any missing?
 Are they in good repair?
-If all this is good then as soon as the ground thaws it is time to move it outdoors.
+If all this is good, then it is time to move it outdoors as soon as the ground thaws.

 Sharpen all hand pruners, saws, shears, and lawn mower blades.
-Keeping a sharp pruner and saw ensures not only a good, clean cut for plants, but also protects personal safety as well.
-Most hand pruners have blades that can be sharpened at home using a whet stone.
-If this is uncomfortable to do, replacement blades are often inexpensive and worth the investment.
+Keeping a sharp pruner and saw ensures not only a good, clean cut for plants but also protects personal safety.
+Most hand pruners have blades that can be sharpened at home using a whetstone.
+If this is uncomfortable, replacement blades are often inexpensive and worth the investment.

-Take an inventory of the tomato cages and other plant supports that made it through last season.
-Early spring is often the best time to stock up on these items, since stores will have more varieties in stock.
-Supporting the heavy heads of flowers, such as peonies, promotes a healthier plant and keeping vegetable plants vertical reduces the chance of certain insects from reaching the developing fruit and buds.
+Take inventory of the tomato cages and other plant supports that survived last season.
+Early spring is often the best time to stock these items since stores will have more varieties in stock.
+Supporting the heavy heads of flowers, such as peonies, promotes a healthier plant, and keeping vegetable plants vertical reduces the chance of certain insects from reaching the developing fruit and buds.

-Don’t forget to get a couple watering hoses for the garden.
+Don’t forget to get a couple of watering hoses for the garden.

 8. Prepare garden beds

 Pulling perennial weeds such as chickweed and chicory is often one of the first chores in the garden.
-To make weeding easier, weed when the soil slightly moist.
-This will allow roots to be pulled in one piece and with greater ease versus attempting to wrestle them out of hard, packed soil.
+To make weeding easier, weed when the soil is slightly moist.
+This will allow roots to be pulled in one piece with greater ease than attempting to wrestle them out of hard, packed soil.

-Some gardeners choose to lay black plastic or weed control fabric down prior to planting, in order to get rid of weeds.
+Some gardeners choose to lay black plastic or weed control fabric down before planting, to get rid of weeds.
 This method effectively prevents sunlight and sufficient oxygen from reaching immature weeds, choking them out.

 Mulching is another preferred method of non-chemical weed control.
-By adding around 2″ of mulch, not only are weeds choked out, but moisture is kept in.
-Mulch helps soil retain water and stay cool in even the sunniest of locations, but beware of when mulch is laid because mulch reduces soil temperature.
-Applying it too early will only lengthen the amount of time before anything can be safely planted.
+By adding around 2″ of mulch, weeds are choked out, and moisture is kept in.
+Mulch helps soil retain water and stay cool in even the sunniest of locations.
+However, beware of when mulch is laid because it reduces soil temperature.
+Applying it too early will only lengthen the time before anything can be safely planted.

 9. Repair fencing where required